 “Competing Business” means any business enterprise or service or product offering, in existence or under development, that competes with, or that is intended to compete with or displace in the market, the Business as conducted by the Practice or any of the services or products provided or sold or any contemplated or in-development services or products that Physician has knowledge of and the Practice has taken concrete steps towards providing or selling (such as through (i) development of a written business plan or presentation, (ii) a resolution to provide or sell services or products or incur capital expenditures or (iii) a written letter of intent or term sheet regarding the provision or sale of such services or products or capital expenditures) by the Practice.
 For purposes of clarification, the Parties agree that an O.D. practice shall not be considered a Competing Business and that an M.D.O. practice shall be considered a Competing Business.

-“Restricted Period” means (i) the Term, plus (ii) the shorter of (A) the period from the Separation Date until the second (2nd) year anniversary of the Separation Date or (B) the longest time period after the Separation Date that is permitted by applicable Law if two (2) years after the Separation Date is not permitted.
+“Restricted Period” means (i) the term of this Agreement, plus (ii) the shorter of (A) the period from the Separation Date until the second (2nd) anniversary of the Separation Date or (B) the longest time period after the Separation Date that is permitted by applicable Law if two (2) years after the Separation Date is not permitted.

 “Restricted Territory” means anywhere